If we can't get your phone working like it should or troubleshoot a problem, we're still here to help.

 Simple!
 Just return the replacement device exactly as you would have returned the device you were looking to replace.
 You will not be charged any additional fees, such as a warranty non-return fee.

 What do I do if I misplace the postage paid return label that came with my replacement device?

-If you need a new postage paid return label AND it has been less than 45 days since the original exchange order was shipped, contact us.
+If you need a new postage paid return label and it has been less than 45 days since the original exchange order shipped, contact us.